Researchprojects

 Objective

-The aim of the project is to develop the theoretical and methodological basis for a systemic assessment of the AUE systems in Austria in order to be able to present and analyze the increasing networking and complexity, scarcity of resources and crises, changing social demands, etc. The project is divided into three work packages, which will be worked on in parallel.In terms of content, the project is divided into three work packages, which are worked on in parallel.Findings from the "Theory" and "Methods" work packages will be incorporated into an applied systemic analysis in the "Case study: Conflicting land use objectives" work package.The results of this can in turn be used to further develop the theoretical and methodological foundations.
-The fundamental work primarily serves to analyze AUE systems.
-Based on the results, concrete recommendations for stakeholders (e.g. beneficiaries of agri-environmental programmes, the BML, state governments, the scientific community, the Chamber(s) of Agriculture, civil society organizations) can be derived in a further step.
+The aim of the project is to develop the theoretical and methodological basis for a systemic assessment of the AUE systems in Austria in order to be able to present and analyse the increasing networking and complexity, scarcity of resources and crises, changing social demands, etc. The project is divided into three work packages, which will be worked on in parallel.
+In terms of content, the project is divided into three work packages, which are worked on in parallel.
+Findings from the ‘Theory’ and ‘Methods’ work packages are to be incorporated into an applied systemic analysis in the ‘Case study: Conflicting land use objectives’ work package.
+Results from this can in turn be used to further develop the theoretical and methodological foundations.
+The fundamental work primarily serves to analyse AUE systems.
+Based on the results, concrete recommendations for stakeholders (e.g. beneficiaries of agri-environmental programmes, the BML, state governments, the scientific community, the Chamber(s) of Agriculture, civil society organisations) can be derived in a further step.

-In three parallel work packages (theory, methods, case study: conflicting land use objectives), the state of research on theories and methods for a systemic view of agricultural, environmental and food systems was surveyed and presented, and a specific case study on conflicting land use objectives in connection with livestock farming was processed.
+In three parallel work packages (theory, methods, case study: conflicting land use objectives), the state of research on theories and methods for a systemic view of agricultural, environmental and food systems was surveyed and presented, and a specific case study on conflicting land use objectives in connection with livestock farming was analysed.

-Work 2024
+Work 2025

-In the first half of the third project year, the activities in the theory and methods work packages will be continued and deepened and links to the results of the case study work package will be established.In the second half of the year, the results from the work packages will be combined and published in a joint project report.
+In the last year of the project, the activities in the theory and methods work packages will be deepened and finalised and links to the results of the other work packages will be established.
+The results from the work packages will be summarised and published in a joint project report.

 Work Package "Theory"